AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 When the LED screen finally blinked off, she stepped into her slippers to gather and collate the mess.

-The document was a type-written monograph bore that the nondescript title, *A Review of Anticipatory Systems,* with no author indicated.
+The document was a typewritten monograph that bore the nondescript title, *A Review of Anticipatory Systems,* with no author indicated.
 Alex had seen the term before in graduate school, when she was completing her doctorate at Stanford’s Department of Economics.
 That was where Williams, her previous upperclassman and current boss, had also went.
-Anticipatory systems theory was just one of many intellectual rabbit-holes she indulged in aside from her main academic tack.
-Memories, both fond and otherwise, returned as she thumbed through the pages.
+Anticipatory systems theory was just one of many intellectual rabbit-holes she had indulged in outside of her main academic tack.
+It brought back memories, both fond and otherwise, to see it again.

-It seemed pages seventeen and eighteen were missing.
+Thumbing through the pages, she saw that pages seventeen and eighteen were missing.

 Alex circled the room and then checked underneath the bed.
 There they were, along with a printed note.